 10 Million Animals

 Nearly 10 million animals that cost over 2 Billion USD are slaughtered on Eid ul Adha in Pakistan.
 This amount circulates among those who work hard during the year in bringing these animals up.
 Many other professions are also related to animals that run due to them.
 So, due to following one Sunnah of Hazrat Ibrahim (AS).
 Hazrat Muhammad (SAW) a chain runs through and a lot of wealth circulates in the community.

 3 Shares of Meat

 Not only this wealth but the meat from the sacrificed animals is divided into three shares.
 One of these shares is distributed among the poor and needy.
 In this way, they get enough meat to eat at least once a year.
-The second share from the meat is given to friends and relatives.
+The second share of the meat is given to friends and relatives.
 The remaining third is kept and retained for the family.

 The purpose of Eid ul Adha

 The purpose of Eid ul Adha is not just to shed blood and sacrifice animals.
 It is about learning the message which is given in this sacrifice.
 And that is to obey Allah in every condition and circumstance.
 It is also necessary to take care of the poor in this event so that they can also enjoy the blessings of Allah.
 This event shares the message of kindness, equality, and especially devotion.